IBM/data-prep-kit/data-processing-lib/doc/advanced-transform-tutorial.md

 ## EdedupTableTransformConfiguration

-The final class we need to implement is `EdedupTableTransformConfiguration` class and its initializer that define the following:
+The final class we need to implement is `EdedupRayTransformConfiguration` class that provides configuration for running our transform.
+Although we provide only Ray-based implementation, Ray-based configuration relies on Python-based configuration that we need to define first.
+So we first need to define `EdedupTableTransformConfiguration` class, defining the following:

 * The short name for the transform
 * The class implementing the transform - in our case EdedupTransform